A man is a god in ruins. When men are innocent, life shall be longer, and shall pass into the immortal, as gently as we awake from dreams.

 Meaning

-In the quote “A man is a god in ruins.
-When men are innocent, life shall be longer, and shall pass into the immortal, as gently as we awake from dreams.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.
+The message behind “A man is a god in ruins.
+When men are innocent, life shall be longer, and shall pass into the immortal, as gently as we awake from dreams.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme